vguillet/Algotrade/README.md

 https://en.wikipedia.org/wiki/Econophysics
 _______________________________________________________________________________________________

-- This library is currently being built up, contact vguillet for queries reguarding latest developments (now being done privately)
+- This repository is no longer mainained, see Phytrade for the latest development!

 This folder contains the various scripts and codes created for the algorithmics trading project of group 21.
 It is structured as follows: